 Here's why a high-stakes debt ceiling fight looms on Capitol Hill

-Treasury Secretary Janet Yellen says the U.S. will hit the debt limit — currently $31.4 trillion — on Thursday, intensifying a high-stakes political battle already underway in Washington.
+The U.S. hit the debt limit — currently $31.4 trillion — on Thursday, intensifying a high-stakes political battle already underway in Washington.

 Some House Republicans want to leverage must-pass legislation to raise the nation's borrowing authority to extract federal spending cuts in an effort to balance the federal budget — but that could mean looking for cuts in some of the country's most popular social programs.